 The SHT45 has an even more excellent ±1% typical relative humidity accuracy from 25 to 75% and ±0.1 °C typical accuracy from 0 to 75 °C.

-Other than these differences in relative humidity and temperature accuracy, there is no discernible difference between these two chips.
-The I2C addresses and code are identical for both.
+Other than these differences in relative humidity and temperature accuracy, there is no discernible difference between these three chips.
+The I2C addresses and code are identical for all.
 So, how do you know which one you have?
 The text on the board indicates which breakout you have.

 Unlike some earlier SHT sensors, these sensors have a true I2C interface for easy interfacing with only two wires (plus power and ground!).
 Thanks to the voltage regulator and level shifting circuitry we've included on the breakouts, they are also 3V or 5V compliant, so you can power and communicate with them using any microcontroller or microcomputer.